millingtonsully/delphi/README.md

-# DELPHI: Dynamic Ensemble Leveraging Probabilistic Hybrid Inference
+# DELPHI: Dynamic Ensemble Leveraging Probabilistic Hybrid Inference - Fashion Trend Forecasting

 A hybrid probabilistic forecasting framework that combines classical statistical models, deep learning ensembles, and latent-state inference to produce robust, interpretable, and uncertainty-aware predictions.
 Delphi is built specifically to handle the volatility of fashion trends and was trained on publicly available fashion item time series data.